This guide tells you 5 ways to backup iPhone Photos on Mac/PC. Some of them support backing up not only Camera Roll, but also Photo Stream and Albums.

 If you meet any situation mentioned below, it means that you should back up your camera roll photos from iPhone to computer.

 When it comes to backing up iPhone camera roll photos to computer, both Windows users and Mac users have many choices.
-In this post, we will focus on how to backup iPhone photos to Mac, and offer you 5 ways to backup camera roll photos from iPhone to Mac, including Photos app, Preview, Image Capture and AnyTrans for iOS.
+In this post, we will focus on how to backup iPhone photos to Mac, and offer you 5 ways to backup camera roll photos from iPhone to Mac, including Photos app, Preview, Image Capture and AnyTrans.

-Now, Free Download AnyTrans for iOS on your computer, and then follow the simple steps below to backup iPhone photos to computer easily.
+Now, Free Download AnyTrans on your computer, and then follow the simple steps below to backup iPhone photos to computer easily.

-Step 1: Launch and run AnyTrans for iOS, connect your iPhone to Mac with a USB cable.
+Step 1: Launch and run AnyTrans, connect your iPhone to Mac with a USB cable.
 Click on “Device Manager” mode, and then choose the “Photos” option.

 Step 2: Choose “My Photos” (Camera Roll) > Select the photos you want to transfer > Click on the “To Computer“ button at the top-right corner to transfer the selected photos to your Mac.